-Physician Contracts: Navigating Anti-Kickback and Stark LawsAdded by Hawley Troxell in Articles & Publications, Health Law on June 20, 2011
+Physician Contracts: Navigating Anti-Kickback and Stark LawsAdded by Hawley Troxell in Articles & Blogs, Health Law on June 20, 2011

 The government is concerned that paying physicians for referrals may improperly affect the physician’s judgment and increase the cost of Medicare and Medicaid.
 Accordingly, the government has enacted statutes and regulations designed to prevent the payment of “kickbacks” in exchange for referrals or referrals to entities in which a health care provider has a financial interest, including employment or professional services contracts.

 1. Federal Self-Referral (“Stark II”) Law, 42 U.S.C. § 1395nn and 42 C.F.R. § 411.351 et seq.
 The Stark II law generally prohibits a physician from referring patients for certain designated health services to an entity with which the physician or a member of the physician’s family has a financial relationship unless the transaction fits within a regulatory exception or “safe harbor”.
 Stark II also prohibits an entity from billing Medicare for services rendered per an improper referral unless a safe harbor applies.
 The net effect is that employment or professional services contracts with physicians or their family members must satisfy Stark II safe harbors as described below if the physician will be referring patients to the facility for designated health services.
 A violation of the statute may result in civil fines and exclusion from Medicare.